suneeshjacob/ACRoD/Robot_Topology_Matrix.md

 ## References
 <a id="1">[1]</a>
-Jacob AS, Dasgupta B and Datta R (2022).
-Enumeration of spatial manipulators by using the concept of adjacency matrix, arXiv preprint arXiv:2210.03327.
+Jacob, Akkarapakam Suneesh, Bhaskar Dasgupta, and Rituparna Datta.
+"Enumeration of spatial manipulators by using the concept of Adjacency Matrix." arXiv preprint arXiv:2210.03327 (2022).